 - Assessment is standards-based.

-You must provide rubrics or clear marking/assessment criteria and examples of assessment tasks (e.g. essay outline, not necessarily a whole essay).
+The policy suggests you should provide rubrics or clear marking/assessment criteria and examples of assessment tasks (e.g. essay outline, not necessarily a whole essay).
+Talk to your colleagues at your and other Faculties, chances are they use well-tested rubrics that you could adopt to your content.

 - Assessment must be fit for purpose, and efficiently applied.

-Assessments need to align with learning outcomes, so students will not be assessed on material that’s not part of the course outline.
+Try to clearly align assessments with learning outcomes, so students will not be assessed on material that’s not part of the course outline.
 Also, there should be at least two assessment tasks in a unit.

 - Assessment will be program-based.

-Assessments are scaffolded across the program and may be shared across units of a program, to avoid duplication and over-assessment.
-Across the program, students will be given a variety of tasks to demonstrate achievement of program learning outcomes, including opportunities to engage in group work.
+It is recommended to scaffold assessments across the program to avoid duplication and over-assessment.
+Across the program, students may be given a variety of tasks to demonstrate achievement of program learning outcomes, including opportunities to engage in group work.
 50% of group work will be assessed on individual performance.
+Have a conversation with your colleagues and try to map this out across the program together.

 - Assessment is fair, transparent and equitable

-Coursework students must receive some feedback prior to the census date in every session, and students should get a 2nd chance on hurdle assessments (requirement for passing a unit).
+Coursework students should receive some feedback prior to the census date in every session, and students should get a 2nd chance on hurdle assessments (requirement for passing a unit).
+This will give your students to learn from the feedback you gave them.

 - Assessment is valid, aligned and reliable.

-Assessment tasks are aligned with, and consistently and accurately measure learning outcomes.
+Think alignment alignment alignment.
+Assessment tasks should be aligned with, and consistently and accurately measure learning outcomes.
+Again, talk to your colleagues about how they get their alignment right.

 - Assessment design and implementation promotes academic integrity.